 - Intercultural Trainer: Training individuals to be efficient and flexible in other cultures by helping them learn problem solving, cultural values, intercultural communication and how to switch between cultural perspectives.

-- Language Instructor (may require TEFL minor): Responsible for teaching students how to speak, write and understand languages other than their natural-born language.
+- Language Instructor: Responsible for teaching students how to speak, write and understand languages other than their natural-born language.

 - Chaplain: Cares for the spiritual well-being of members of an institution.
 This includes private churches, organizations and the army.